nicklockwood/SwiftFormat/README.md

 Q. I don't want to be surprised by new rules added when I upgrade SwiftFormat.
 How can I prevent this?

 > A. You can use the `--rules` argument to specify an exclusive list of rules to run.
-I new rules are added, they won't be enabled if you have specified a `--rules` list in your SwiftFormat configuration.
+If new rules are added, they won't be enabled if you have specified a `--rules` list in your SwiftFormat configuration.

 *Q. Why can't I set the indent width or choose between tabs/spaces in the [SwiftFormat for Xcode](#xcode-source-editor-extension) options?*